walterfreeman/ast101/syllabus.md

 #### The TA's
 The lab teaching assistants are PhD students in physics who work as junior instructors as part of their training.
 They are in charge of leading labs and helping grade your work.
-You can contact them by email or through Piazza, or by simply talking to them during lab.
+You can contact them by email, by going to their office hours in the Physics Clinic, or by simply talking to them during lab.

-Contact the TA’s if:
+Contact your TA if:
 * You have a question about astronomy
 * You have a suggestion that will improve their lab, or that you want them to pass on to me
 * Something is wrong with your grade
 * You will miss a lab
 * The people in your lab group are not working together effectively

-They are:

-* Faraz Chahili, <fchahili@syr.edu>, lead TA
-* Suman Kundu, <skundu@syr.edu>, lead TA
-* Mario Olivares, <maolivar@syr.edu>, lead TA
-* Jeff Frelier, <jpfrelie@syr.edu>
-* Mahesh Gandikota, <mgandiko@syr.edu>
-* Clayton Larson, <cllarson@syr.edu>
-* Kesavan Manivannan, <kmanivan@syr.edu>
-* Vincent Musso, <vjmusso@syr.edu>
-* Hang Pham, <hpham02@syr.edu>
-* Yuezhe Yao, <yyao102@syr.edu>
-* Vidyesh Anisetti, <vvaniset@syr.edu>

 #### The coaches
-The coaches are undergraduate students like yourself who took this class in the past and who will be helping you learn during lecture and lab.
+The coaches are undergraduate students like yourself who took this class in the past and who will be helping you during lecture, occasionally during lab, and over the internet and the Discord server.

-You can contact them by talking to them during class or lab, or when they are helping out online at other times; they will also be answering questions on Piazza and other platforms.
+You can contact them by talking to them during class or lab or on Discord.

-Some of the coaches will be able to help you in person during your lab in places that are convenient for your group (maybe even in your dorm!) if they know where you are meeting.

 Talk to the undergraduate coaches if:
-* You have a question about astronomy, the labs, or your homework
+* You have a question about the tutorials in class, your homework, or your papers
-* You want advice on studying (they were in your shoes pretty recently and can give the best advice of any of us!)
+* You want advice on studying, writing your papers, or anything else!

 #### A note on email

 We will receive prodigious amounts of email this semester and will sometimes get behind on answering mail.
 Please help us out!
 There are two things you can do:

-1. If you have a question that might apply to other students, please post it to Piazza instead of sending it as an email.
-We can then answer it there, and other people will benefit.
+1. If you have a question that might apply to other students and are on Discord, please ask there instead of sending it as an email.
+You will get a quicker answer there, and other people will benefit.

 2. When you email us, please include a meaningful subject line in your message telling us what it is about; don’t write “Astronomy 101”, since almost all of the mail I get is about Astronomy 101, and that doesn’t help!
 Also don't use a subject line of "Lab" -- tell me what your issue is with your lab!

-We will try to answer all messages within two days.
-If you don’t get a reply after three days, but your message needs a reply, please just send us your message again to remind us.
+We will try to answer all messages within 24 hours.
+If you don’t get a reply after two days, but your message needs a reply, please just send us your message again to remind us.
 (We get a lot of mail!)

 ---